 Is travel insurance really necessary?
 In my opinion as a frequent traveler, it is.
 Do I enjoy paying for it in addition to my vacation?
 No. But I do it anyway.
-I build it into our budget for each vacation we take.
+I build it into our budget for each vacation we take from Austin.
 Insurance is the safety net under the tight rope enthusiast, the rainy-day funds you hope you never have to cash in on, and the best spent money when you do.
 Travel protection provides peace of mind for that unexpected “whatever.”

 Though the cost of your insurance policy will not be reimbursed; if the situation qualifies, then the pre-paid, non-refundable items covered should be.
 That’s why it’s important to ask so many questions on the front end so you are fully aware of what is covered and what is not.
 Do your homework and know your policy so that you aren’t caught unaware.